guoyingshou/religion-19c-dh/syllabus.md

 The centerpiece of this class will be a digital history project: you will do your own original research into nineteenth-century sources to make a digital map of religion in Boston over the nineteenth century.
-Creating this project will teach yout the skills of a historian---reseaching, writing, analyzing---and will let you put what you'll learn in this class to work on the ground.
-In this history class as shop class, you'll also learn digital and project skills---publishing, mapping, encoding, collaborating, communicating, managing---that are widely useful in government, business, and reseach outside the academy.
+Creating this project will teach you the skills of a historian---researching, writing, analyzing---and will let you put what you'll learn in this class to work on the ground.
+In this history class as shop class, you'll also learn digital and project skills---publishing, mapping, encoding, collaborating, communicating, managing---that are widely useful in government, business, and research outside the academy.

 This class is divided into three phases: *bootstrapping* (weeks 1--3),